 CALL US: (925) 660-7544

-How to Transfer Firearms to Trust Beneficiaries
+How to Transfer Firearms from a Deceased Person to Trust Beneficiaries in California?

-With over 300 million guns in the hands of private citizens in America, it’s not surprising that California trustees often find themselves in the possession of firearms belonging to a deceased settlor, with the responsibility to safeguard them pending the transfer to the beneficiaries.
+With over 300 million guns in the hands of private citizens in America, it’s not surprising that California trustees often find themselves in the possession of firearms belonging to a deceased settler, with the responsibility to safeguard them pending the transfer to the beneficiaries.

 How to Legally Transfer Firearms